Murphy, Seager stay hot with home runs as M’s win 4th in a row

 Tuesday night, they again got huge contributions from Murphy and Seager.

+“Those guys are locked in, and it’s fun to watch,’’ Servais said.

 Murphy’s two-run homer put the Mariners ahead to stay, 6-4, in the sixth inning.
-Seager’s two-run homer put the Mariners up in the first inning, and he added an RBI double in the seventh.
+Seager’s two-run homer put the Mariners up in the first, and he added an RBI double in the seventh.

 Murphy has homered in his last four games, the longest streak ever by a Mariners catcher.
 Overall, he has an eight-game hitting streak and is batting .355 (with seven homers and 16 RBI) since July 14.

+“Honestly, it hasn’t been anything different with me, but just staying in the strike zone,’’ Murphy said.
+“I get in trouble when I start chasing (poor pitches).
+This road trip has been kind of a different animal.
+We’re getting all the big hits when we need them.’’

-Seager has hit safely in 24 of his last 25 games.
+Seager has hit safely in 24 of his past 25 games.
 During that stretch, he is batting .359 with 11 homers and 24 RBI.
 He also has a season-high 14-game hitting streak.

+“We’ve really been swinging the bats well, and there’s a lot of confidence in that,’’ Seager said.
+“We’re feeding off that.
+Everybody goes through stretches when you’re not (swinging well).
+We’ve also been pitching good and playing good defense.
+It all spirals for the positive.’’

+Seager’s first-inning homer came on a 98 mph fastball from Diego Castillo, the Rays’ left-handed opener.
+It was estimated at 408 feet.

+“That was some kind of home run,’’ Servais said.
+“I mean, that is about as impressive as I’ve seen in a long time.
+That ball just jumped out of here.’’

-Mariners left-hander Tommy Milone (3-7) got the victory, even though he allowed four runs in five innings after following opener Matt Wisler, who pitched the opening inning.
+Mariners left-hander Tommy Milone (3-7) got the victory, even though he allowed four runs in five innings after following opener Matt Wisler, who pitched the first inning.

+Milone retired nine of the last 10 batters he faced (surrendering just an intentional walk).
+That left it for relievers Mariners relievers Sam Tuivailala, Anthony Bass and Matt Magill, who combined for three scoreless innings to seal the victory.

 Trailing 4-2 after four innings, the Mariners had a productive fifth inning.